boxt/orbs/README.md

 Once you make changes to an orb, add and commit them to the submodule in the same way you would any other repo.

 ### Releasing a new version

+To release a new version of an orb, please make sure you have the CircleCI CLI tool installed (`brew install circleci`)

+1. Create a feature branch for your changes

+    git flow feature start my-change

+2. Stage and commit your changes to the repo

+    git add .

+    git commit -am "I done stuff"

+3. Release a dev version of your changes to test on another repository

+    circleci orb publish boxt/<orb name>@dev:x.y.z

+4. Test your changes, by pointing your main repository CircleCI config to your development version

+    ``` yml
+    # config.yml

+    version: 2.1

+    # ... other stuff

+    orbs:
+      yourorb: boxt/yourorb@dev:x.y.z

+    ```

+5. Merge your changes into the `develop` branch

+      git flow feature finish my-change

+6. Release a new version via Git Flow

+      git flow release start 1.2.3

+7. Merge in changes as required
+8. Finish the release

+      git flow release finish 1.2.3

+9. Push to GitHub

+      git push --all
+      git push --tags